There are four main ways to make Sparkling water at home you can use;

 All of SodaStream products are vetted by the federal government to be safe for individuals, I can’t say the same for a DIY Carbonation kit.

-I have had my SodaStream Jet for almost four years now and I have never had to repair or service it during that period.
+I have had my SodaStream for almost 6 years now and I have never had to repair or service it during that period.

 Just ensure that SodaStream is kept clean and dry after using.